Not-Bay/Fortnite-Discord-RPC/README.md

 **Ready!**

-Now you will have your RPC ready, as long as you do not close your desktop discord and you have the program open!
+Now you will have your RPC ready, as long as you do not close your discord and you have the program open!
 Enjoy

 **Note**
 There is a possibility that the credentials of the monitor account may be invalid unexpectedly.
 In that case you will just have to restart and perform the authentication again.